dddrrreee/cs340lx-25aut/README.md

    elf lab) these labs can >>> better than our staff ones :)

 What's the big picture goal:
  - Do a bunch of cool devices for fun.

    Since we have a limited enrollment, can afford more expensive ones (lidar, screens, kilometer capable LoRa RF)

  - Do a bunch of new sbc's --- arm, riscv, whatever.

-Often bootup is the most difficult part, so it's good to have a portfolio.
-Also once you see more, you start to get a feel for what is an arbitrary choice and which have a
+   Often bootup is
+   the most difficult part, so it's good to have a portfolio.
+Also once you see more, you start to get a feel for what is an arbitrary choice

+   and which have a
  - Now that you have a solid grasp of low-level hardware and code, we build more advanced stuff, and go much deeper.

-     - Doing Turing complete DMA (based on Max Cura's hack)
-     - Speed up interrupts/exceptions by 50x.
+   From the past: build a riscv simulator that can simulate itself and is register equivalent with the hardware.

+ - Build simple versions of advanced techniques in other areas.
    Some examples from the past:
-     - A couple of labs to build a riscv simulator that can simulate itself and is register equivalent with the hardware.
      - Build a SAT solver (Matthew)
      - Build a constraint solver (Matthew)
      - Static analysis bug finders (Matthew and Manya),